HussainAther/philosophy/neuro/braincomputer.md

 that the implementation is important, especially as lower theroetical levels (such as neuroscientific phenomena) are significant to higher ones.
 Opponents may aslo argue that the representations of computationalism don't tell us anything more than the non-representational descriptions do.
 Using representation may just amount to an unnecessary model or analogy that only steers us away from the precise, defined meaning of the world.

+The computationalist may respond she doesn't want to make a physiologically accurate human mind model, but wants to find intelligent features for any agent.
+In AI, one might want to solve a problem in computational space that doesn't represent human features.
+She may also respond that representational theories note when the features of representation, such as the similarity between representations and their objects and how accruate they are, in such a way that the representational theory is more effective, valid, and justified than non-representational theories.